ethereumclassic/ethereumclassic.github.io/pages/blog/2019-10-06-pow-mining-explicit-social-contract.md

 social contract in favor of POW mining.
 This ECIP seeks to transform that implicit assumption into an explicitly written social contract, as an
-ERC which is adopted using the ECIP process.
+ECBP which is adopted using the ECIP process.

 This adoption could occur as part of the next hard-fork (just to "batch" discussions), or it could